xorxyz/www/content/index.md

 ---
 template: landing-page
+title: "> whoami_"
+subtitle: a platform for making, sharing and playing computer security challenges
 ---

-> ***please note that this is a work in progress.***

-check out <a href="/notes">the notes</a>.

-## why

-having a sandbox or a lab to practice is the best thing you can do if you want to get better.

-but when you manage systems for a living, you don't have time to manage your lab when you go back home, you want to just use it.

-aspects of infrastructure and operations from provisioning and setting up virtual servers, scaling, configuration, security and backups.

-what if your lab was managed for you?

-what if it provided you with a stream of relevant and fun challenges?

-CTF competitions can help your security team stay on its A-game, promote your company and provide reliable, measurable channels to attract new talent.

-1. helps you get better and learn more
-  - focused on principles
-  - well-paced challenges
-  - helps build T-shaped skills
-  - timeless
-2. help you meet new people
-  - help connect with other local hackers
-  - help connect with other local companies
-3. engaging and fun
-  - short challenges
-  - engrossing storytelling
-  - cool universe
-  - great mechanics
-  - encouraging lateral thinking
-4. impact your career and your bottom line
-  - serve as an online presence to communicate competency
-  - help bring new clients to your security business

-## what

-an open world, multiplayer online computer security puzzle game.

-> "A runtime for CTFs"

-immersive sim:

-1. systems-driven interactive gameplay
-  - emergence
-  - consistency
-  - reactivity
-2. agency
-3. lateral thinking

-a live environment, where discovery and exploitation of vulnerabilities, as well as securing systems and completing individual challenges, are rewarded.

-a platform as a service for building computer security labs.

-> I would totally play MMORPGs if they brought me value in real life.

-Domain-Specific Application Platform as a Service.

-## how

-develop, run, and manage computer security labs without the complexity of building and maintaining the infrastructure.

-end to end development and utility computing platform removing all the repetitive tasks encountered when creating labs.

-components:

-- a real-world simulation you can run tests against
-  - clocks
-  - NPCs
-  - sensors
-  - services
-- an emulation cloud
+## Labs are a great way to learn by doing.

+Having a sandbox lab to practice is the best thing your security team can do if they want to get better.

+CTF challenges can help them stay on their A-game, promote your company to the security community, and provide reliable, measurable channels to attract new talent.

+## What if your lab was a game?

+### Engaging and fun

+- Short challenges
+- Engrossing storytelling
+- Cool universe
+- Great mechanics
+- Encouraging lateral thinking

+### Helps you and your team get better and learn more

+- Focused on principles
+- Well-paced challenges
+- Helps build T-shaped skills

+### Helps you meet new people

+- Help connect with other local hackers
+- Help connect with other local companies

+### Impacts your career and your bottom line

+- Serve as an online presence to communicate competency
+- Help bring new clients to your security business

+## What I'm working on.

+> "It's like an interactive runtime for CTFs"

+I'm working on a platform for building computer security labs combined with an open world, multiplayer online computer security puzzle game.

+I want to make it easy to create meaningful learning experiences.

+It involves...

+### An emulation cloud

+An end-to-end development and utility computing platform removing all the repetitive tasks encountered when creating computer security labs.

+Develop, run, and manage computer security labs without the complexity of building and maintaining the infrastructure.

 - a system for automating deployment, scaling, and management of emulated hardware
 - services that provide high-level APIs used to dereference various low-level details of underlying network infrastructure like physical computing resources, location, data partitioning, scaling, security, backup etc.

+### A real-world simulation you can run tests against

+A live environment, where discovery and exploitation of vulnerabilities, securing systems and completing individual challenges are rewarded.

+- Narrative
+- NPCs
+- Devices
+- Networks
+- Services
+- Sensors

-- a tool set for level creators
+### A tool set for level creators

 - a scenario editor
 - a chatbot framework

-- a curated technology kit
+### A curated technology kit

 - package manager with versioning
+- custom OS images
 - exploit database